myuvarajapandian/StayScape/README.md

-# StayScape - Your Project Name
+# StayScape - A house Room Booking application

 Welcome to StayScape, an innovative platform for booking and managing accommodations, designed to simplify the way you find and reserve your ideal stay.